 University Visit Options

-The University hosts multiple types of programs designed to get you acquainted with our campus.
+The University and the University of Illinois at Urbana-Champaign’s Grainger College of Engineering hosts multiple types of programs designed to get you acquainted with our campus.
 These visit days may include presentations, interactive student panels, campus tours, and residence hall tours.
 You may even be able to attend a lecture!
 Please know that these options may be available for incoming freshman or transfer women students.

-Daily Visits for Admitted and Prospective Students: The University offers daily visit programs, consisting of admissions information, financial aid, housing, etc. During this campus visit, WIE offers a Meet and Greet, which is an opportunity for you to speak with current women engineering students about their experiences here at Illinois, Monday – Friday from 12 – 12:45 pm.
+Daily Visits for Admitted and Prospective Students: The University offers daily visit programs, consisting of admissions information, financial aid, housing, etc. During this campus visit, WIE offers a Meet and Greet, which is an opportunity for you to speak with current women engineering students about their experiences here at Illinois, Monday – Friday from 12:30 – 1:30 pm.
 The WIE Meet and Greet is scheduled to allow you time to get to the Engineering tour if you signed up for that activity.
-The Spring WIE Meet and Greet events will start January 28 and run through April 30.
+The Summer WIE Meet and Greet events will start May 28 and run through July 30, please note there will not be an event on July 4.
 To register for this event, please follow the two step process below:

 - Register Online for a Campus Daily Visit